GREAT MEDIEVAL WOMEN

 Joan of Arc

 At that time the 'voices' told Joan she would raise the siege of Orleans.
-They told her to go the town of Vaulcouleurs.
+They told her to go to the town of Vaucouleurs.
 They told her to see a man named Robert de Baudricourt.
-At first de Baudricourt did not believe her and sent her home.
-However in January 1429 Joan went to see de Baudricourt again.
+At first, de Baudricourt did not believe her and sent her home.
+However, in January 1429 Joan went to see de Baudricourt again.
 This time she gained the support of two powerful men in the town.
 That might seem surprising.
 Today if somebody claimed to hear voices we would be very skeptical.
-However the Middle Ages was a superstitious age.
+However, the Middle Ages was a superstitious age.
 It was not uncommon at that time for 'holy women' to have revelations.
-Her two male supporters persuaded de Buadricourt to see Joan a second time.
+Her two male supporters persuaded de Baudricourt to see Joan a second time.
 This time she won him over.

 Since the French were not willing to pay for Joan the Duke of Luxembourg then offered her to the English for the same amount of money.
 They willingly paid.
 Joan of Arc was then put on trial for heresy.
 It was, of course purely a show trial for political reasons.
 Joan claimed that God sent her to save France from the English.
 The English had to show that she was a fraud.
 Joan was questioned about her voices but she insisted they were real.
 Her captors were also horrified by her habit of wearing male clothes.
 That may not seem important to us but to people in the Middle Ages it seemed against the natural order for a woman to wear men's clothes.

 The verdict was never in doubt.
 Joan of Arc was found guilty of heresy for wearing men's clothes.
 The unfortunate woman was sentenced to death.
 On 30 May 1431 poor Joan of Arc was burned to death in Rouen.